matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 (Note that the `type` is important since `m.reference` is used in multiple contexts.)

-For example, to match against any reply in a thread that the requester (`@me:my.server`) has also replied to.

 A client can check for the `relation_match` condition being supported by testing for an existing `.m.rule.thread_reply` in the default rules (see below).